NervanaSystems/neon/doc/source/callbacks.rst

 =========
 Neon provides a callback api for operations performed during model fit.

 Callbacks are classes that derive from :py:class:`Callback<neon.callbacks.callbacks.Callback>` and implement one or more of the provided on_[train, minibatch, epoch]_[begin, end] functions.

 A :py:class:`Callbacks<neon.callbacks.callbacks.Callbacks>` object is created once in the experiment definition and provided to model.fit(), which calls each of the callback functions at the appropriate times.

 Callback implementations are provided for computing cost, displaying runtime state, and saving state or interrupting training based on performance.
-For a complete list of provided callback implementations see :py:class:`neon.callbacks`
+For a complete list of provided callback implementations see the :py:class:`neon.callbacks` directory.

-In the following example the Callbacks __init__ method takes a reference to the model and train_set object, which are needed by most callbacks.
+In the following example the Callbacks ``__init__`` method takes a reference to the model and ``train_set`` object, which are needed by most callbacks.
 It also takes optional arguments that control creation of other utility callbacks for computing validation cost and displaying a progress bar.

 .. code-block:: python